by Fabio Giuseppe Carlo Carisio

 With independent investigations, he collaborates with Carabinieri and Guardia di Finanza in important investigations that conclude with the arrest of Camorra entrepreneurs or corrupt politicians.

-In July 2018 he found the counter-information web media Gospa News focused on geopolitics, terrorism, Middle East and military intelligence.
+In July 2018 he found the counter-information web media Gospa News focused on geopolitics, terrorism, the Middle East, and military intelligence.
 He is a correspondent from Italy for the French news site Reseau International.

-He worked many years for the magazine Art & Wine as an art critic and curator
+He worked for many years for the magazine Art & Wine as an art critic and curator